Pitfalls in parameters: practical process development in chemical vapor processing of SiC

 Abstract

-Vapor processing of silicon carbide (SiC) and other high-value materials is of interest for many industries, including aerospace and energy production.
+Vapor processing of high-value materials, such as silicon carbide (SiC), is of interest for many industries, including aerospace and energy production.
 Chemical vapor infiltration (CVI) of additively manufactured components is an especially attractive manufacturing process currently in development.
-However, developing CVI conditions to optimize the growth of a material of interest can be very time consuming and expensive.
-Here, the H2-CH3SiCl3 gas system for SiC will demonstrate a novel development workflow by using calculated thermodynamics and experimental chemical vapor deposition (CVD) coatings in combination to improve the quality of CVI SiC coatings, accelerating the workflow for process development.
-The computational results accurately predict changes in the thermodynamic conditions tested, while CVD coatingscharacterized by Raman spectroscopy -address changes in kinetic parameters.
+Here, a novel development workflow is demonstrated with the H2–CH3SiCl3 gas system for SiC to accelerate the process optimization of CVI SiC.
+A combination of calculated thermodynamics and high-throughput experimental chemical vapor deposition (CVD) coatings substantially reduced the experiments required with slow CVI processes.
+The computational results accurately predicted changes in the thermodynamic conditions tested, while CVD coatings – characterized by Raman spectroscopy – addressed changes in kinetic parameters.
+This workflow is also applicable to other vapor-processing systems, such as pyrolytic carbon, ZrC, or Si3N4.

 Supplementary files